-Unfortunately, negative and fake reviews on Glassdoor can discourage potential employees (and job applicants) and harm a company’s reputation.
+Unfortunately, negative and fake reviews on Glassdoor can discourage potential employees (and job applicants) and lead to online defamation of a company or business owner.
 Having a favorable profile on Glassdoor, on the other hand, is vital for employers to attract the best caliber candidates.

 At Minc Law, we have worked with countless companies who need guidance as to how to navigate the challenges that employers face with Glassdoor.

 Generally, there are three ways to remove a negative or fake Glassdoor review: